AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-Dataset.md

 The `ophys_experiment_table` contains metadata for every <b>ophys experiment</b> in the dataset, which corresponds to a single imaging plane recorded in a single session at a specific `imaging_depth` and `targeted_structure`, and associated with a unique `ophys_experiment_id`.
 A key part of the experimental design is targeting a given population of neurons, contained in one imaging plane, across multiple days with several different `session_types` (further described below) to examine the impact of varying sensory and behavioral conditions on single cell responses.

 The collection of all imaging sessions for a given imaging plane is referred to as an <b>ophys container</b>, associated with a unique `ophys_container_id`.
 If the data for a given `session_type` does not meet the QC criteria on the first try, an attempt is made to re-acquire the session_type on a different recording day (this is called a retake).
-Thus each <b>ophys container</b> may contain different numbers of sessions, depending on which sessions and imaging planes passed QC, and how many retakes occured.
+Thus each <b>ophys container</b> may contain different numbers of sessions, depending on which sessions and imaging planes passed QC, and how many retakes occurred.

 ### Ophys cells